 First off, let the record show that I typically HATE anything strapless.
 I don’t own strapless.
 I don’t buy strapless.
 I don’t rock strapless, because I end up feeling self-conscious that my top will just fall down altogether.
 I’m not busty by any means, so there’s not much for a top to hang onto, and I end up fidgeting all night long to make sure everything is still where it’s supposed to be.

-I was curious about this $18 bodysuit from the moment I laid eyes on it, namely because it’s CUTE AF.
+I was curious about this less than $18 bodysuit from the moment I laid eyes on it, namely because it’s CUTE AF.
 But I was equal parts the skeptic, since girlfriend doesn’t do strapless.

 MAN, am I glad I added to cart.
 While many strapless pieces are the opposite of flattering on me since they just really show too much decolletage skin without much else, the floral detailing at the top hits at the perfect spot to highlight my collarbone.
 Dust on a little shimmer from an actual highlighter (hollah @ Champagne Pop) and it’s actually flattering to my decolletage instead of awkward.